For your safety: Masks are still required at Hillsboro Medical Center and all clinics.

 Visitor Policy & Operations

 Hillsboro Medical Center is working towards resuming normal operations.
-Check back weekly to find out what’s changed.
-Everyone is required to wear a mask at the hospital.
-You must clean your hands once entering the building and stay 6 feet apart from others.
+Check back to find out what’s changed.
+We recommend that everyone wear a mask at the hospital.

 Hillsboro Medical Center recognizes that support from friends and family is an important part of healing.
 In light of the coronavirus, we have made temporary changes to our visitor policy to keep everybody safe.